ChiakiQ/leetcode_solutions/Readme.md

-This is a C++ codeset for solutions of leetcode.
+This is a C++ codeset for solutions of leetcode algorithms problems.